schnoddelbotz/amtc/README.md

 * currently builds fine on linux and OSX (and windows via cygwin; unverified since 0.4.0)
 * allows quick and comfortable mass-power control via shell and...
 * comes with a [EmberJS](http://www.emberjs.com/)-based web interface called `amtc-web`, that depends on [Slim](http://www.slimframework.com/) and [Idiorm and Paris](http://j4mie.github.io/idiormandparis/) to provide a JSON backend for these `amtc-web` features:
-  * realtime power state monitoring via AMT© including OS TCP port probing/detection
+  * power state monitoring via AMT© including OS TCP port probing/detection
   * anachronous OOB power control using a database-driven job queue
   * power/OS-monitoring logging with [notyet:] graphing
   * management of master file data like rooms and hosts to control